-With that in mind, are your mobile apps ADA compliant?
+With that in mind, are your mobile apps ADA-compliant?
 If not, you could find yourself liable if you don't align your design with current requirements.
 Now that the ADA requires apps to have interactivity in a manner that's easy to navigate, you may need to refocus your design efforts.

 Any strategy you choose may have to come down to how you structure your app.
-There are two separate (but highly similar) standards for accessibility, namely ADA Section 508, and WCAG 2.1 AA guidelines.
+There are two separate (but highly similar) standards for accessibility, namely ADA Section 508, and WCAG 2.2 AA guidelines.
 Section 508 is typically applicable for government agencies or entities that are pursuing government contracts.
-However, you are generally safe following the WCAG (Web Content Accessibility Guidelines) whether your app is built with natively or with web components.
+However, you are generally safe following the WCAG (Web Content Accessibility Guidelines) whether your app is built natively or with web components.

 While there are many accessibility requirements for mobile applications when it comes to ADA compliance, we have taken a few key elements and highlighted them in this post.
-Of course, the best way to ensure your app is adhering to all accessibility standards is to undertake a thorough mobile ADA Accessibility Audit, which would detail any shortcomings and prescribed remedies.
-But, before you even go that far, it may be helpful to a look at some of these points below and see what level of accommodation you have already made within your application.
+Of course, the best way to ensure your app is adhering to all accessibility standards is to undertake a thorough mobile ADA Accessibility Audit, which would detail any shortcomings and prescribe remedies.
+But, before you even go that far, it may be helpful to look at some of these points below and see what level of accommodation you have already made within your application.

 Providing a Transcript with Multimedia